A monthly list of story ideas for journalists

 Tips to Stem Rising Tide of Distracted Driver Accidents;

 Two Southern California Highways on America’s 100 Deadliest Highways List

 Nearly 6,000 people died in crashes involving a distracted driver in 2008, and more than half a million were injured, according to the National Highway Traffic Safety Administration — and the number is rising.
 Whether it’s using a cell phone, listening to an iPod or applying cosmetics, 80 percent of all motor vehicle crashes involve a distraction.
-Dr. Michael Sise, medical director of at Scripps Mercy Hospital, a Level 1 Trauma Center, has tips on how to eliminate distracted driving and its associated dangers.
+Dr. Michael Sise, medical director of trauma services at Scripps Mercy Hospital, a Level 1 Trauma Center, has tips on how to eliminate distracted driving and its associated dangers.
 For more information, or to arrange an interview, contact Kristin Reinhardt at 619-686-3787 or firstname.lastname@example.org.

 Youth Get First-Hand Experience in Health Care Careers at Camp Scripps